Raw Summer Squash Salad with Arugula and Feta

 Dedicated to Barbara Harris

 On June 30, 2012 the food blogging world lost our beloved and courageous Barbara from Winos and Foodies.
-Barbara was a beautiful person who touched many lives through her blog and her thoughtful comments and e-mails.
-She started blogging as a way to stay connected to the world while undergoing chemotherapy, and since that time she has been engaged in a valiant fight against the cancer that finally took her life.
-Barbara organized yearly events around the theme of yellow foods to raise money for cancer research, and when I posted this recipe for A Taste of Yellow we were hoping she had beaten it.
+Barbara was a beautiful person who touched many lives through her blog and her thoughtful comments.
+She started blogging as a way to stay connected to the world while undergoing chemo, and since that time she had been engaged in a valiant fight against the cancer that finally took her life.
+Barbara organized yearly events around the theme of yellow foods to raise money for cancer research.
 Now with the sad news of her death, I am dedicating this recipe to her memory.
 Rest in peace Barbara; your lovely spirit will be greatly missed.